HatcherDX/dx-engine/apps/docs/philosophy.md

 This creates a development experience that's both powerful and predictable, fast and controlled.

+## Configurable Quality Pipelines

+True control means using the right tool for the job.
+Hatcher allows developers to define their own automated quality pipelines that run after every AI generation.
+You can configure custom steps for linting, formatting, type-checking, and testing using your project's own scripts.

+Crucially, you can also define the fix.
+For a simple formatting error, you can tell Hatcher to run `pnpm format` —an instant, deterministic, and token-free fix.
+For a complex logical error in a test, you can engage the AI.
+This hybrid approach ensures efficiency and reliability, reserving the AI's power for the problems only it can solve.

 ## Beyond Individual Development

 Controlled Amplification scales to teams and organizations: